Skip to main content

 Choose contractor, agency-supplied talent, or, where appropriate, a higher-compliance route such as EOR based on the real working relationship.
 Record that choice in a dated classification decision log covering expected control, duration, and operational integration.

 Readiness check: can another reviewer understand from the log alone why this is not employee-like work?
 If not, the decision is too thin.
-Verify current local guidance before scaling, and add any current enforcement notes after verification.
+Verify current local guidance and enforcement notes from official or adviser records before scaling.
 If status is unclear, pause and escalate to qualified legal or compliance review.
 For warning signs, see What to Do If You've Been Misclassified as an Independent Contractor.

 Put the contract and SOW in place before kickoff.
 The contract defines relationship terms.
 The SOW defines deliverables, timeline, price, revision limits, dependencies, and acceptance criteria.
 Add an NDA or DPA when the work requires it.